peeveen/gen_cdgPro/README.md

 ![CDG Pro](/media/cdgProScreenshot.png?raw=true)

 * Transparency, to allow visualization (e.g. Milkdrop) to show through.
-* ScaleNX smoothing to de-blockify the graphics.
+* Scale2X smoothing to de-blockify the graphics.
+Multiple passes can be configured.
 * Display your own logo when no CDG file is playing.
 * Various other stuff!